goofy2k/MIDI-sequencer/README.md

   8. Does NicMidi need the abilty to define callbacks for the "while connected" case , or is availability of send message sufficient?
   9. Harmonisation / adaptation of NiCMidi to accept NimBLE output driver
   10.
     a.
-Implement MQTT input driver for sequencer (useful for testing of recorder functionality)
+Implement MQTT input driver for sequencer (useful for testing of recorder functionality)  (see 4.)
     b.
 Implement nimBLE Midi IN for seqencer app.
 Testing is possible with a second board running e.g. the test_component example
   11. More items in the list a few paragraphs back